chboudry/inference-docker/readme.md

-# Docker container inference image
+# Inference in Docker container

 ## Motivation
-http
+Targetted scenario is to deploy inference image to IOT edge through IOT Hub.

+To suit this scenario, model and scoring script are baked into the image.

+These examples are made for image size comparaison depending of the technoloy used.

 ## Docker container size